Theieyrre/Pluckerpy/README.md

 ```
 python profile.py github 50 test
 ```
 To get all tweets of a user, set min to -1
+username and password arguments are used for getting total number of tweets.
+They are non-optional even without -1 tweet count

 | Parameters   |      Description      |
 |----------|:-------------:|